hungryram/kaiyager/content/testimonials/_index.md

 name = "S.F."
 source = "https://www.zillow.com/profile/yumiyager/#reviews"
 source_label = "Zillow"
-testimonial = "I asked Yumi for help to sell my home in South Torrance due to my divorce.It was a very emotional process and I can’t imagine how the process would have been without her.She supported me throughout the whole process and represented me in the best way possible.She was kind,polite,patient, and fought for me in every way possible.She put me first and I can’t thank her enough for all she has done.She is definitely my agent for life and will recommend her to all my friends and family."
+testimonial = "I asked Yumi for help to sell my home in South Torrance due to my divorce.It was a very emotional process and I can’t imagine how the process would have been without her.
+She supported me throughout the whole process and represented me in the best way possible.
+She was kind, polite, patient, and fought for me in every way possible.
+She put me first and I can’t thank her enough for all she has done.
+She is definitely my agent for life and will recommend her to all my friends and family."
 [[testimonials]]
 date = "01/12/2020"
 name = "K.H."